fpanes/Project-1/README.md

 - Update the [Filebeat Playbook](https://github.com/fpanes/Project-1/blob/main/Ansible/filebeat-playbook.yml) file to include where to install the ELK server with the Debian Package command and install filebeat in a particular directory with the copy module (/etc/filebeat).
 - Run the playbook, and navigate to Docker Metrics dashboard to check that the installation worked as expected

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:
-- _Which file is the playbook?
-Where do you copy it?_ .yml and to /files
+- Which file is the playbook?
+Where do you copy it?
+  - YAML file is the playbook and to /files
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ The config.yml
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+  - The config.yml
-- _Which URL do you navigate to in order to check that the ELK server is running? sysadmin@10.1.0.4: curl Myhomeip:5601/app/kibana
+- Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+  - RedAdmin@10.1.0.4: curl LocalMachinePublicIPAddress:5601/app/kibana